neilsmurphy/backtrader_template/README.md

 `print_dev` is used for custom logging.
 You can change this in `extension/strategy.py`.

-Multiple backtest can be fun for optimization.
+Multiple backtest can be run for optimization.
 All that is required is to use list where your parameters would be.

 For example, run the following tests: